LSRobotics/2024Robot/README.md

 ### Notes:
 - Swerve is 30% of normal speed.
 - Most controls unrelated to shooter and swerve removed
-- Almost all functionality has been transferred to driver (OP can only shoot)
+- Almost all functionality has been transferred to driver (OP can only pass to shooter)